As voice search becomes more and more popular, it’s essential to make sure your content is optimized for it.

 - Improve server response time

-Also, check your site speed with Google PageSpeed Insights or simply use its Chrome extension.
+Also, check your site loading time with Google PageSpeed Insights or simply use these Chrome extensions.

 Here are a few tips to improve it: